hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 if using Route 53.
 Creating the required DNS entry is outside the scope of this guide.

-Another approach would be to use an external registrar or DNS server to point to a Route 53 CNAME record using a cannonical but not necessarily public domain name, which then forwards to the ALIAS record for the ELB.
+Another approach would be to use an external registrar or DNS server to point to a Route 53 CNAME record using a canonical, but not necessarily public, domain name, which then forwards to the ALIAS record for the ELB.
 This pattern is required if using Route 53 Health Checks and failover pairs to automatically fail over to the standby instance.
 This is documented further below.

 #### SSL/TLS